abdullahalfaisal/Automation-Scripts/README.md

 # Selenium Automation Scripts

-This repository contains a set of Selenium automation scripts designed to test common web functionalities such as login, form submissions, and UI interactions.
+This repository contains a set of Selenium automation scripts designed to test common web functionalities such as login, form submissions and UI interactions.

 ## ✅ Key Features